BaseCamp & GPS problems I have encountered.

 BMW Navigator VI (below)

-The new Navigator VI has just been launched (March 2017) and indeed looks quite the part but there is a feature that BMW has not managed to incorporate but which the later ZUMO models have and that is the invaluable "Up Ahead" function.
+The Navigator VI was launched back in March 2017 and indeed looks quite the part but there is a feature that BMW still has not managed to incorporate but which the later ZUMO models have and that is the invaluable "Up Ahead" function.
 For some reason BMW have either not managed to convince Garmin to add this in or simply deem it to be irrelevant.
 However, from my point of view it is one of the biggest plus points that ZUMO have.
 For those not familiar, the Up Ahead function allows you to programme up to 3 icons that appear on the right side of your screen.
 The below picture below shows this clearly.
 The picture shows in the top right the fuel icon and a number of 0.5.
 This basically tells you that on your route in 0.5 miles you will come across a petrol station.
 The next icon shows a knife and fork and the number 0.6.
 This means that 0.6 miles ahead will be somewhere that you can eat.

 In a nutshell the Up Ahead function allows you to set specific notifications which will tell you what is available on your route and how far it is to the next parameter you have specified.

 Personally the fuel icon has saved my bacon a few times whilst recently travelling in Scotland.
-The GS has a rather nice computer on board with a lot of nice gadgets one of which is the fuel tank range.
+My old GS had a rather nice computer on board with a lot of nice gadgets one of which is the fuel tank range.
 Whilst riding in the Borders last year twice I compared the fuel tank range to the ZUMO Up Ahead fuel or Petrol station mileage.
 This way I was able to plan my fuel stops better.
+With the new GSA the tank for one is so much bigger so maybe I will get used to the new NAV 6.

 Some tips on using Basecamp.